splunk/splunk-sdk-javascript/README.md

 ### Support

 1. You will be granted support if you or your company are already covered under an existing maintenance/support agreement.
-   Submit a new case in the [Support Portal][support] and include "Splunk SDK for JavaScript" in the subject line.
+   Submit a new case in the [Support Portal][contact] and include "Splunk SDK for JavaScript" in the subject line.
  2. If you are not covered under an existing maintenance/support agreement, you can find help through the broader community at:
    <ul>